kanaimandal2002/movie-recommender/README.md

 - Rating System: View IMDb-style ratings for all movies
 - Responsive Design: Works seamlessly on desktop, tablet, and mobile devices
 - Interactive UI: Smooth animations and hover effects for enhanced user experience

+#note : Replace 'Public demo key' with your own API key